thephpleague/flysystem/docs/focus-and-goals.md

 ---
 layout: default
-permalink: /usage-instructions/
+permalink: /focus-and-goals/
 redirect_from: /core-concepts/
-title: Usage Instructions
+title: Focus and Goals
 ---

-# Usage Instructions
+# Focus and Goals

 It's good to understand why Flysystem works the way that it does.
 There are some restrictions Flysystem upholds in order to benefit users in the long run.